-If you wake up one day and you finally realized that you’re tired of seeing all your unwanted clothes and other stuff (story of my life LOL!), then, perhaps it’s time to let them go.
+If you wake up one day and you finally realize that you’re tired of seeing all your unwanted clothes and other stuff (story of my life LOL!), then, perhaps it’s time to let them go.
 I’ll be sharing with you today some tips on how to declutter and how to make money from your clutter.

 And in those years of excessive shopping for clothes, bags, and shoes, I have collected a ton of stuff.

 I know a lot of people who also have a closet full of stuff.
 Some of my friends even have an entire room full of things that are not being used anymore.

-Later on, I realized, that instead of letting them collect dust in my closet, that I could make money from them or find some other use for them so they will not end up in the trash bin.
+Later on, I realized, that instead of letting them collect dust in my closet, that I could make money from them or find some other use for them so they would not end up in the trash bin.

 If you are also thinking of doing the same thing then read on.
-Here are some tips on how to declutter and to make money from your clutter.
+Here are some tips on how to declutter and make money from your clutter.

 Pull Everything Out from Your Storage Bins

 Or if you have ample space to work with, pull everything out and put them in one room (if you have multiple rooms in your house) or in just one corner of your room (if you live in a studio and have limited space).

 Sort Everything in Four Boxes

-These are the things that are still very useful and don’t have any damages at all or have very minimal or repairable damage.
+These are the things that are still very useful and don’t have any damage at all or have very minimal or repairable damage.